StrawberryChocolateFudge/ebsmar/readme.md

         const RenderType = { renderBoxColor: "renderBoxColor" }

-State properties define the state objects properties, used for easy routing
+State properties define the state objects properties, used for easy accessing an object based on what property of the state changes!

         const StateProperties = { color: "color" };